iLib-js/ilib-lint/README.md

     * locales (Array of String) - a set of locales that override the global locales list.
 If not specified, the file type uses the global set of locales.
-    * rules - (Object) names a set of rules to use with this set of files.
-      Each rule name maps either to a boolean (true means turn it on, and false means off) or to a string or object that gives options for the rule.
-(Each rule can be different)
     * rulesets (Array of String) - list the names of rule sets to turn on.
 Rulesets are groups of rules that are typically bundled together for particular purpose, such as rules for a